chrisvel/wreeto_official/README.md

 docker-compose up
 ```

-If you decide to just copy the `docker-compose.yml` file in order to deploy it locally, you'll also need `.env` and `docker-entrypoint.sh`.
+If you decide to just copy the `docker-compose.yml` file in order to deploy it locally, you'll also need to create `.env` (instructions in 4.1) and `docker-entrypoint.sh`.
 Make sure to add execute permissions to it `sudo chmod +x docker-entrypoint.sh`.

-In order to initialize the database and load the default account, you also need to run:
+In order to initialize the database and load the default account, you'll need to run:

 ```
 docker-compose run app bundle exec rake db:drop db:migrate db:setup
 ```

-### Installing locally
+### 4.3 Install locally

-You will need to setup postgres, ruby and their appropriate dependencies necessary by your O/S and environment.
+You will need to setup postgres, ruby, redis and their appropriate dependencies necessary by your O/S and environment.

 As for every Rails project:
 - `bundle install`
 - `bundle exec rake db:drop db:migrate db:setup`
+- `bundle exec rails s`

+Do not forget to create the `.env` file.

-## Usage
+## 5. Usage

+### 5.1 Default account

 The default credentials are: username `user@email.com` and password `password`.

+### 5.2 Create a new account (rails console)

-You can create another account from the Rails console by running `rails console` or `docker-compose run app bundle exec rails c` and then
+You can create another account from the Rails console by running `bundle exec rails console` or `docker-compose run app bundle exec rails console` and then

 ```
 User.create!({firstname: 'John', lastname: 'Murdock', email: 'user@email.com', password: 'password', confirmed_at: DateTime.now})
 ```

 by changing the values as you wish, then `exit`.

-## Web UI
+### 5.3 Web UI

-To access the web application (default) please go to
+To access the web application with default settings (hostname/port) please go to

 ```
 http://localhost:8383
 ```

-## Screenshots
+## 6. Screenshots

 #### Login
 ![Screenshot Running Command](/public/screenshots/scr_1.png?raw=true)